BBC One "Virtual Globe" ident: Regular Idents

 The ident consisted of a figure "1" inside a rotating transparent globe surrounded by a swirling smoky atmosphere above the BBC's corporate logo: the bold italic letters B B C within three rhomboids, above blue red and green flashes.
 The idents were created by filming a physical globe, but used CGI effects to give it its smokey look.
 The ident had no soundtrack and was played off a Sony Laserdisc implementation, Sony CRVdisc.
 Upon first impressions, the ident does not appear like a globe, as the smoky CGI effects hide and disfigure the continents.
 However, land masses can be seen in the globe and their shadows can be seen on the background of the ident.

-A clock accompanied the look, which used GNAT (Generator of Network Analogue Time), resulting in the clock mimicked the movement of an analogue clock by moving the minute hand every second, rather than every 15 seconds as was found on previous station clocks.
+A clock accompanied the look, which used GNAT (Generator of Network Analogue Time), resulting in the clock mimicking the movement of an analogue clock by moving the minute hand every second, rather than every 15 seconds as was found on previous station clocks.
 The counters on the clocks alternated between dots and dashes pointing towards the centre, a smoky static background and included the BBC logo at the bottom of the screen, although no on screen reference to the channel being BBC1.
 The clock was originally large to fit the screen best, however the size contrast between the clock and the globe resulted in difficulty at closedown, as the two do not fade easily.
-This issue was resolved in November 1991, when the clock was shrunk down to the same as the globe, easing fading between.
+This issue was resolved in December 1991, when the clock was shrunk down to the same as the globe, easing fading between.
 The background was also altered to a ripple effect, yet retaining the smoky feel.

 The look also featured an updated style of captions and promotions.
 Promotions featured the '1' above a BBC logo in the top left of the screen, with the end screen of promotions featuring the programme name at the bottom of the screen.
 Captions were similar, being formed of a sidebar with the '1' and BBC logo in top left corner with the background of the sidebar featuring a smoky background similar to the ident.